Measures and dimensions of Julia sets of semi-hyperbolic rational semigroups: Introduction

 In order to present the precise statements of the main result, we give some basic notations.
 For each meromorphic function $\varphi $, we denote by $|\varphi '(z)|_{s}$ the norm of the derivative with respect to the spherical metric.
 Moreover, we denote by $CV(\varphi )$ the set of critical values of $\varphi .$

-Given a set $A\sbt {\mathbb C}$ and $r>0$, the symbol $B(A,r) $ denotes the Euclidean open $r$-neighborhood of the set $A$.
-Moreover, $\diam (A)$ denotes the diameter of $A$ with respect to the Euclidean distance.
-Moreover, given a subset $A$ of $\oc$, $B_{s}(A,r)$ denotes the spherical open $r$-neighborhood of the set $B.$ Moreover, $\diam _{s}(A)$ denotes the diameter of $A$ with respect to the spherical distance.
+Given a set $A\sbt {\mathbb C}$ and $r>0$, the symbol $B(A,r) $ denotes the Euclidean open $r$-neighborhood of the set $A$ and $\diam (A)$ denotes the diameter of $A$ with respect to the Euclidean distance.
+Furthermore, given a subset $A$ of $\oc$, $B_{s}(A,r)$ denotes the spherical open $r$-neighborhood of the set $B$, and finally $\diam _{s}(A)$ denotes the diameter of $A$ with respect to the spherical distance.

 Let $u\in \N .$ In this paper, an element of $(\mbox{Rat})^{u}$ is called a multi-map.

 Let $f=(f_{1},\ldots ,f_{u})\in (\mbox{Rat})^{u}$ be a multi-map and let $G=\langle f_{1},\ldots\! ,f_{u}\rangle $ be the rational semigroup generated by $\{ f_{1},\ldots ,f_{u}\} .$ Then,\ we use the following notation.
 Let $\Sigma _{u}:=\{ 1,\ldots\! ,u\} ^{\Bbb{N}}$ be the space of one-sided sequences of $u$-symbols endowed with the product topology.
 This is a compact metric space.
 Let $\tf:\Sg_{u}\times \oc \rightarrow \Sg_{u}\times \oc $ be the skew product map associated with $f=(f_{1},\ldots\! ,f_{u}) $ given by the formula